 Preliminary results show that sleep education, which teaches good sleep habits, and cognitive behavioral therapy, which includes sleep education and a regimen to correct poor habits and improper sleep schedules, both reduce insomnia.

-Why is it that we need sleep but cannot sleep at night and often feel a bit better late night?
+Why is it that we need sleep but cannot sleep at night when we have Fibromyalgia and other chronic illnesses?

-Is anyone studying that?
+Is anyone studying these?

 * National Institute of Arthritis and Musculoskeletal and Skin Diseases